Sinister Six: Ends of the Earth

-The Sinister Six then leave the area, and Doctor Octopus issues his demands: control of 200 missile facilities (for use in his plan), as well as 2 billion dollars for each of the members of the Sinister Six.
-In response, Spider-Man contacts Horizon Labs for help.
-Doctor Octopus sends the Sandman to guard one of the missile facilities in the Sahara Desert.
-After Spider-Man, the Black Widow, and Silver Sable enter the facility and defeat the Sandman, Doctor Octopus contacts the U.N. once again and orders them to kill Spider-Man in retaliation.
-In a subsequent missile facility raid, Spider-Man and his allies manage to defeat the Rhino, but they are unable to capture him because they are attacked by S.H.I.E.L.D (under orders from the U.N., via Doctor Octopus's demands).
-Forced to flee, Spider-Man and his allies then attempt to rally support from Earth's other heroes after the Titanium Man alerts them to the fact that Doctor Octopus has been recruiting other villains.
+Doctor Octopus demands control of 200 missile facilities, as well as two billion dollars for each of the members of the Sinister Six.
+After Spider-Man, Black Widow, and Silver Sable enter the facility and defeat the Sandman, Doctor Octopus contacts the United Nations and orders them to kill Spider-Man in retaliation.
+In a subsequent missile facility raid, Spider-Man and his allies manage to defeat the Rhino, but they are unable to capture him after being attacked by S.H.I.E.L.D.
+Forced to flee, Spider-Man and his allies then attempt to rally support from Earth's other heroes after Titanium Man alerts them to the fact that Doctor Octopus has been recruiting other villains.
 Tracking down a final facility, Spider-Man learns that Doctor Octopus has already launched all of his satellites.
 However, this is revealed to be a deception created by Mysterio and the Chameleon.
 Spider-Man defeats the Chameleon when he attempts to attack them in a "Doc-Ock" suit of armor.
 Spider-Man and his allies then convince Mysterio to help them track down Doctor Octopus's base.
 While they find the base, they also find themselves pitted against the 'new' Sinister Six—in the form of the mind-controlled Avengers.
+Despite Doctor Octopus's confidence, the heroes prevail against their mind-controlled teammates.

-Despite Doctor Octopus's confidence, the heroes prevail against their mind-controlled teammates; the Black Widow and Hawkeye are knocked out by Iron Man while he is still under Doctor Octopus's control.
-Spider-Man's new training, combined with Captain America subconsciously holding back, allows Spider-Man and Silver Sable to defeat Spider-Woman and Captain America, respectively.
-Finally, Mysterio uses an EMP generator to negate the Octobots controlling Thor, Iron Man and the Red Hulk.
-Now "Octobot" free, these remaining three Avengers set out to take out Doctor Octopus's missiles, while Spider-Man and Silver Sable confront Doctor Octopus in his base.
-The two are first met by the Rhino, who decides to drown himself and take Sable with him in an attempt to psychologically beat Spider-Man into submission, but Spider-Man musters his strength, manages to destroy Doctor Octopus's arms and equipment and ultimately hauls his foe away to a doctor.
+Mysterio uses an EMP generator to negate the Octobots controlling Thor, Iron Man and Red Hulk.
+The three set out to take out Doctor Octopus's missiles, while Spider-Man and Silver Sable confront Doctor Octopus in his base.
+The two are first met by the Rhino, who decides to drown himself and take Sable with him in an attempt to psychologically beat Spider-Man into submission.
+Spider-Man musters his strength, manages to destroy Doctor Octopus's arms and equipment and ultimately hauls his foe away to a doctor.